At The 4 Star Claregalway Hotel

 There’s a wide range of things to see and to do around County Galway near Claregalway Hotel, including the Burren, Kinvara and the Cliffs of Moher.
 Enjoy unique access to both Galway City and the attractions of the Wild Atlantic Way when you book your stay with us.
 Take a trip to Connemara and explore its tiny coves, bays and fishing villages or journey the majestic Wild Atlantic Way.
 Enjoy a walk on the Salthill Promenade or visit the Galway City Museum.
 From visiting historical monuments to beautiful scenic walking trails, there is an endless number of fun activities available in Galway.

-After a long day exploring the treasures of Galway relax and unwind in our award-winning Bia & Co restaurant which offers diners the finest in locally sourced Irish Cuisine, Light Snacks, Pizzas and more If you are looking for a private retreat while also being in the centre of the action,
+After a long day exploring the treasures of Galway relax and unwind in our award-winning Bia & Co Alfresco Terrace and Gastrobar which offers diners the finest in locally sourced Irish Cuisine, Light Snacks, Pizzas and more If you are looking for a private retreat while also being in the centre of the action,

 Why Choose Us

-The Claregalway Hotel is the place for you.
+The Claregalway Hotel is the place for your break away.
 By booking direct on our official website, you will receive the very best offers and discounts along with the most professional customer service.
 Below we have listed some of the most popular local tourist attractions.

 The Promenade in Salthill is one of the most beautiful areas in Galway City, overlooking the Galway Bay, the home of the regions famous oysters and local produce.Read More